Last updated on May 21, 2025

 #3.
 Mistvault Bridge

 I believe that these indestructible dual lands like Mistvault Bridge fit better into control-style decks.
-Blue might be the most popular color for artifacts, and black has some sneaky good value for artifacts.
-Commanders like Tezzeret, Master of the Bridge and Armix, Filigree Thrasher need your mana support from a card like Mistvault Bridge.
+Blue is one of the most popular color for artifacts, and black has some sneaky good value for artifacts.
+Commanders cards like Tezzeret, Master of the Bridge and Armix, Filigree Thrasher need your mana support from a card like Mistvault Bridge.

 #2.
 Razortide Bridge

 White and blue are wonderful and popular colors for an artifact deck.
 You can reduce the costs of artifacts with cards like Etherium Sculptor and/or use artifacts as triggers with cards like Teshar, Ancestor's Apostle.
-If you’re making an Esper, Jeskai, or Azorius artifact deck, this’ll be a great land to roster.
+If you make an Esper, Jeskai, or Azorius artifact deck, this is a great land to roster.

 #1.
 Darksteel Citadel

 Darksteel Citadel might be the most important artifact land on this list.
-It can produce mana immediately and add to any affinity for artifacts to greatly speed up some artifact decks.
+It can produce colorless mana immediately and add to affinity to greatly speed up some artifact decks.
 The fact that it doesn’t ETB tapped makes it one of the most valuable indestructible lands on this list.

 Best Indestructible Lands Payoffs